Indonesia searching for missing submarine with dozens of people on board | DW | 21.04.2021

-Dozens of people are on board an Indonesian submarine that has reportedly gone missing.
+Dozens of people are on board Indonesia's KRI Nanggala-402 submarine that has gone missing.

 Authorities in Indonesia were trying to locate a missing submarine on Wednesday.